capristano/ig-nonfollowers-checker/README.md

 ## ✉️ Contact

-Developed by [Your Name or GitHub link]
+Developed by Cleiton Capristano
-For feedback or support: [your-email@example.com]
+For feedback or support: cleiton.capristano@gmail.com